nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Delegation
 ++++++++++

-Throughout this guide, you will find we will be using a subdomain by DNS delegation, as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
-The guide will assume you have a DNS server/appliance that controls a domain like example.com and delegates ipa.example.com and has AD at example.com or ad.example.com.
+Throughout this guide, you may find we will be using a subdomain by DNS delegation, as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
+Majority of the examples assume both IPA and AD is delegated (when it's notmally IPA that's just delegated while AD hosts the actual parent zone).
 Using this type of setup, it is not required for clients to have entries in the IPA domain.
 In fact, they can be in other domains as long as they have A/AAAA/PTR records associated with them.
 This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zones.

 You can setup already existing DNS servers to delegate an entire domain or a subdomain for FreeIPA.
 This way, you don't overlap with a domain that's already in use.
 So for example, if AD owns example.com, you could have AD delegate ipa.example.com or even example.net.
 If AD is not the DNS provider for the environment, you can have the appliance delegate the domain in the same manner.

-Let's say I'm using bind, I own a domain called example.com that's already being used.
-My AD servers are delegated ad.example.com and IPA servers are delegated ipa.example.com.
-My example.com zone would have these records to deal with it:
+Below is a bind example, using example.com as the domain.

 .. code-block:: none